 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The government has one type of item, which arises only under a modified accrual basis of accounting, that qualifies for reporting in this category.
 Accordingly, the governmental funds report unavailable revenues from special assessments.
 In the fund financial statements, these amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
-The government one item that qualifies for reporting in this category which is related to the net pension liability which is discussed in Note 6.
+In addition, the government reports an amount in this category related to the net pension liability on its government-wide financial statements which is discussed in Note 6.